BlazingAsher/ical-proxy/README.md

 This will transform an ics file (that may contain many events) from some URL given some rules and return it.

-There are two types of rules: time override and location override.
+There are two types of rules: time transformations and location transformations.
 Rules are selected by a regex to match the summary of an event.

-A time override will set a new starting and ending time for the event.
+A time transformation will set a new starting and ending time for the event.
 The new time is given in HH:MM:SS format along with a timezone.

-A location override will just set the location property to the given value.
+A location transformation will just set the location property to the given value.
 If a location didn't exist on the original event, it will be added.

 ## General Overview
 Calendars are configured by creating a new entry in `config.json` (or whatever path given in the `--config` flag).